 Feminine Power: the divine and the demonic.
 Review by Carla Scarano.
 The Citi exhibition at the British Museum is a thought-provoking and diverse display of more than 80 artefacts and contemporary artworks that draw from the museum’s collections, loans and new commissions.
 They reveal the complexity of the representation of more than 5,000 years of femininity in cultures and religions around the world.

-By Michael Bartholomew-Biggs • art, books, poetry reviews, religion, travel, year 2023 0 • Tags: art, books, Michael Bartholomew-Biggs, poetry, religion, travel
+By Michael Bartholomew-Biggs • books, poetry reviews, religion, society, year 2024 0 • Tags: books, Kimberly K. Williams, poetry, religion, society